boborbt/marp-dev-preview.nvim/README.md

 ## Lualine configuration

-You can configure lualine to display the status of the preview live-sync using the `statusline` function on the main module.
-As in the following example:
+You can configure lualine to show the live preview sync status by using the statusline function from the main module.
+For example:

 ```lua
 require("lualine").setup({